EpicOrange/riichi_advanced/documentation/american.md

 - All other groups of tiles are either singles, pairs, or sets of singles. (e.g. NEWS, 2025, 123)
 - An exposed Pung/Kong/Quint is called an "exposure".
 - Discarded tiles may be called for Pungs, Kongs, Quints, and for Mah Jongg.
 They may not be called to form singles, pairs, or sets of singles.
 - When two players call the same discard, Mah Jongg takes precedence over an exposure.
-Ties are broken in favour of whoever is next in turn order.
+Remaining ties are broken in favour of whoever is next in turn order.
 - **Note that Riichi Advanced's implementation requires you to name what kind of exposure you're calling for, while the rules in *MJME* do not.
-Riichi Advanced will also not let you edit the tiles in your exposure, even if you have not yet discarded or performed a joker exchange, while the rules in *MJME* allow you to do so.** Since we already pause the entire game for calls and don't allow you to misname tiles or draw out of turn, we gotta make some things harder than playing in person. :P
+Riichi Advanced will also not let you edit the tiles in your exposure, even if you have not yet discarded or performed a joker exchange, while the rules in *MJME* allow you to do so.**

 ## Jokers

 - Tiles that aren't jokers are called "naturals".
-- Jokers may be used only in Pungs, Kongs, or Quints (and never in singles, pairs, or sets of singles).
+- Jokers may stand for any tile, but may be used only in Pungs, Kongs, or Quints (and never in singles, pairs, or sets of singles).
 - Jokers may be discarded, and discarded jokers may not be called for any reason (whether for exposure or for Mah Jongg).
 - As many jokers as desired may be used in a Pung/Kong/Quint, whether it is exposed/concealed.
-(But an exposed Pung/Kong/Quint must contain at least one natural - the discarded tile that was called for exposure.)
+(But an exposed Pung/Kong/Quint must contain at least one natural - the discarded natural that was called for exposure.)
 - A player may perform a "joker exchange" on their own turn by swapping a (concealed) natural in their hand with a joker from an exposure matching that natural.
 (The exposure may belong to any player.)
 - Players may perform any number of joker exchanges on their own turn.
 - Note that a player's turn only starts after they have drawn a tile or finished making an exposure, so a player cannot perform a joker exchange with a discarded tile; nor can they first perform a joker exchange before calling a discarded tile for exposure.